Where can I find instructions and templates for submitting proposals?

 All proposals must be written in English.

-Who can submit CSP proposals?
+Who is eligible to submit CSP and FICUS proposals?

 How much will it cost me to sequence or synthesize my target or obtain metabolomics data?